php-fig/fig-standards/bylaws/006-psr-amendments.md

 ## 1. Deprecation and Replacement

-If a PSR is found to require substantive updates or errata is no longer able clarify confusion, then the PSR must be replaced, following the workflow set out in [workflow bylaw].
+If a PSR is found to require substantive updates or errata is no longer able to clarify confusion, then the PSR must be replaced, following the workflow set out in [workflow bylaw].

 The original PSR may at some point in time be deprecated, and the new PSR becomes the recommended